-Inventory, lb : 0
+Inventory, 12 ct : 0

 Pineberries can be used in exactly the same way as other strawberry varieties.
-All strawberry varieties share several aromatic molecules and volatile compounds as pineapples, making them virtual molecular twins, thus they can successfully replace pineapples in recipes both savory and sweet, creating a library of new opportunities such as pairings strawberries with pork, maple syrup and cloves.
+All strawberry varieties share several aromatic molecules and volatile compounds as pineapples, thus they can successfully replace pineapples in recipes both savory and sweet, creating a library of new opportunities such as pairings strawberries with pork, maple syrup and cloves.
 Other complimentary pairings include apples, apricots, cream, honey, peaches, cherries, vanilla, caramel, cinnamon, basil, ginger, curry, rosemary, olive oil, pepper, soy sauce, tomatoes, pine nuts, cured anchovies, smoked white fish and fresh young cheeses such as burrata and chevre.

 Slow Food Chile is eagerly promoting the Puren White strawberry in hopes to expand cultivation of the fruit to guarantee its continued production and relevance as a native Chilean fruit.